 This summer, thousands of outstanding teachers like you are participating in writing project summer institutes and discovering vibrant local teacher-centered communities.

-Writing time, interactive discussions, teacher inquiry, and great food for three weeks and a few days - an excellent way to renew, revive and re-experience the soul of teaching!
-The NWP grant funds selected "fellows" to receive graduate credit and Arkansas professional development hours are also available.
+Writing time, interactive discussions, teacher inquiry, and new friendships develop during our time together - an excellent way to renew, revive and re-experience the soul of teaching!
 The summer "fellows" leave as NWP teacher consultants and as professional development leaders.
 Support and mentorship follow them into their districts through continuity programs like teacher book groups and writing groups, professional development guidance, and online social networks.
 Don't miss this empowering time with other like-minded educators!

 Highlights of the summer institute for teachers include:

 - Graduate course credit upon successful enrollment in the Graduate School at ASU

 - Membership of the NWP network with noted affiliation of being a NWP Teacher Consultant on Writing

 - Invaluable time spent with a diverse group of educators across Northeast Arkansas and the Delta region

 - Arkansas professional development hours for graduate credit

 Imaginings of a Summer Writing Institute

 (based on the first ADWP Institute June 8-July 2, 2009)